 If you want to go and study here, you should know a little bit about the living costs and what expenses you should expect, as an eager student in a foreign country.

 Most Sought-After Disciplines in Norway

 First of all, Norway has a lot of fields you can study in.
 However, the most popular and sought-after disciplines for students are:

 Also, check out these universities.
 There are a lot of institutions in Norway, but some of the best are:

 - Norwegian University of Science and Technology (NTNU), in Trondheim;

 - NHH Norwegian School of Economics, in Bergen.

 If you're an Erasmus exchange student, this means that you can partly count on the scholarship you will be given.
 At the same time, if you meet other requirements, depending on your study subject and academic agreement between your home university and the one in Norway, you could also be eligible for financial support, that can pay for your living expenses.

 Despite the lack of tuition fees, students will still have to pay a semester fee, which typically amounts to around 500 NOK (roughly 66 EUR) per semester.
-This fee must be paid in order to be eligible to sit for exams, but it will also entitle you to several Norwegian benefits.
+This fee must be paid in order to be eligible to sit for exams, but it will also entitle you to a few Norwegian benefits.
 The semester card will grant you access to sports facilities, but also gives you discounts on:

 - public transport;